Ircama/hostp2pd/README.md

 - At the moment, *hostp2pd* is tested with only one station; two or more stations should concurrently connect to the same persistent group.
 - At the moment, *hostp2pd* manages only one active P2P GO group for a specific P2P-Device, even if more instances of *hostp2pd* are allowed, each one referred to a specific P2P-Device (generally a specific wireless wlan board).
 This is because *wpa_supplicant* appears to announce the P2P-Device name to the Android clients (ref. "device_name" in the *wpa_supplicant* configuration, which is the same for all groups) and not the specific active P2P GO groups; likewise, it is not known how an Android client can inform *wpa_supplicant* to enrol a specific group of a known P2P-device through the default Wi-Fi Direct user interface.
 Notice also that some wireless drivers on UNIX systems only allow one P2P-GO group.
 - The enrolment procedure (WPS authorization made by the *hostp2pd* Enroller subprocess) is activated in sync with the start of the P2P group made by *hostp2pd* (either *p2p_connect* or *p2p_group_add* commands) and remains active until the group is removed (reception of *P2P-GROUP-REMOVED* event); single connection requests by P2P Clients (controlled by respective *P2P-PROV-DISC-...* events) will not directly start the WPS authorization process, but will start a group formation (via *p2p_connect*) if a group is not active.
 While a P2P group is kept active by *hostp2pd*, any P2P Client requesting a P2P connection to the P2P-Device wireless interface will be part of the same active *hostp2pd* enrolment process to the active group.
 - As hostp2pd is fully unattended, the following WPS credential methods are available: *pbc* and *keypad*.
 The *display* configuration method (much more secure than *keypad*) is not implemented and needs interaction (to insert the PIN presented by the Android handset).
 This means that at the moment the enrolment is done with either a static PIN saved in the *hostp2pd* configuration file or with no PIN at all (PBC mode).
 To protect PBC (no PIN), a list of enabled enrollees names can be defined.
 Notice that this is a weak authentication method, because the enrollees names are publicly announced.
-After all, MAC address filtering is not appropriate because, if a persistent group is not active, MAC adresses are randomized.
+After all, MAC address filtering is not appropriate because, if a persistent group is not active, MAC addresses are randomized.
 - When `dynamic_group` option is set to `True`, only a single station a time is accepted, because when a station disconnects, the group is removed by *hostp2pd* and any other connected station loses the session.

 # Logging

 Logging is configured in *hostp2pd.yaml*.
-This is in [Pyhton logging configuration format](https://docs.python.org/3/library/logging.config.html).
+This is in [Python logging configuration format](https://docs.python.org/3/library/logging.config.html).
 By default, logs are saved in /var/log/hostp2pd.log, rolled into three files.
 Also, logs can be forced to a specific log level through the `force_logging` configuration attribute.

 In interactive mode, logging can be changed using `loglevel`.